Cramping pain after ovulation...am I pregnant? or why do I have cramps after ovulation...is something wrong?.

 This could actually be ovulation happening!.

-Pinpointing Ovulation is the first key to knowing if the pains you are having is ovulation pain or pain after ovulation as already occurred.
+Pinpointing Ovulation is the first key to knowing if the pains you are having is ovulation pain or pain after ovulation.

 Cramping may occur during and after ovulation( i.e 1 or 2 days past ovulation), due to the fact that a lot of changes are happening in your ovaries and your reproductive organs during ovulation.